Wondering what these responsibilities mean for you and your forest? Here are some common questions about landowner responsibilities:

 A commercial harvest during the contract period may result in termination of the Membership Agreement and imposition of certain penalties if the Membership Agreement does not explicitly allow for a commercial harvest.
-No commercial harvests are allowed during the first six years of the contract period.

 What if I sell some of my timber after the contract period?

 You may conduct a commercial harvest after the Membership Agreement expires, however you must follow the rules of the protocol.
 Forest Carbon Works recommends working with a qualified forester to assess the implications of a commercial harvest on the status of the forest carbon project.